 Food Storage and Pantry Check work in similar ways.
 You can either scan package barcodes or manually enter items into the app to create an inventory that helps you rotate and restock.
 This is a huge help if you stock up on freeze-dried food.
 You’re investing real money in that long-term food storage, and you need a way to always know what you have and where it’s stored.

 PPantry is a newer app on the block, and it’s not a traditional app you’re used to downloading.
 Instead, you go to the PPantry website on any browser, and follow the instructions for adding all kinds of preps, not just food storage, to the newly created inventory.
-Since your inventory lives only on your own device, it’s completely private.
+Since your inventory can be found only on your own device, no one else ever sees it.

 Like Pantry Check and Food Storage, you can scan labels and nutrition information and other details are automatically added.